 Deploy your model and make predictions

 Batch prediction is useful for making many prediction requests at once.
-Batch prediction is asynchronous, meaning that the model will wait until it process all of the prediction requests before outputting a CSV or BiqQuery Table with prediction answers.
+Batch prediction is asynchronous, meaning that the model will wait until it processes all of the prediction requests before returning a CSV file or BigQuery Table with prediction values.